Written by Mahan Mohammadi, Ph.D. Candidate & International Ambassadors

 5. Plenty of support available

 The news is full of reports about how much bureaucracy and taxes small businesses face each day.
 Moreover, over the last few years, a number of changes have been created to make it simpler to be done alone.
-Although there is no manager to support the project, but many governments have provided some loans to backup these types if newly established firms.
+Although there is no manager to support the project, many governments have provided some loans to back up these types of newly established firms.

 6. Make a fortune – or at least enough to live

 There are numerous examples of businesses finding a brilliant idea, successfully implementing it, and being well on their way to achieving their financial goal by the end of the first year.
 While running a startup journey can be difficult with long shifts and hardly any money, the profits can be big if you run the company properly.
 And hopefully, you are going to have all the money for yourself.

 Being busy with documents for a short time, thinking about supply, and having a look around your new office are not only concerns for an entrepreneur, but also indicate that you will be faced with highly varied sorts of activities.
 If you want to enjoy facing new things every day, then you are in the right place.